How Does LendingTree Get Paid?

 How and why does the federal funds rate affect me?

-The federal funds rate doesn’t directly change the interest rates you receive on loans or bank accounts, but it does tend to affect them.
+The federal funds rate doesn’t directly change the interest rates you receive on loans or bank accounts, but it’s often the driving force behind whether they rise or fall.

-The Fed cuts rates, which makes it more affordable for consumers and businesses to borrow money, when it wants to stimulate the economy and inflation is less of a concern.
+When the Fed cuts rates, consumers and businesses can typically borrow money more cheaply.
+It usually does this when it wants to stimulate the economy and inflation is less of a concern.

 What to do if interest rates change